timotejroiko/astrobot-docs/README.md

 **Add Astrobot to your Discord server! -> [Invite Astrobot](https://discord.com/oauth2/authorize?client_id=344272098488877057&permissions=379968&scope=bot)**
 **If you need any help join our support server -> [Join Astro Dev](https://discord.gg/BpeedKh)**

+# ⚠️ Astrobot is currently transitioning to slash commands therefore some parts of this guide are not up to date.
+Old prefix commands are not available anymore, and while definitive slash commands are not yet available, you can continue using legacy commands by using /command instead of the dot prefix, for example "/command newchart" instead of ".newchart".

 ![preview](https://github.com/timotejroiko/astrobot-docs/blob/master/preview.png?raw=true)

 ## Index